charliergi/insect-thesis/README.md

 # insect-thesis

 Welcome in the insect wildlife monitoring github repository of Simon Hick and Gilles Charlier.
-This repo contains all our script used during our master thesis in computer science in UCLouvain (2020-2021).
+This repo contains all our scripts used during our master thesis in computer science in UCLouvain (2020-2021).
 This repo contains multiple folders.
 Below we will explain briefly each one of them.
 You will find Readme.md files in each of these folders where you will find additional informations about dependencies and how to use them.

 ## Installation